Antigonish, Nova Scotia, Canada

 ENGL 111: Literature and Academic Writing I

-(Spring CRN: / Summer CRN: / Fall CRN 59723) This course provides students with the key skills needed to succeed at university.
+(Spring CRN: 14554 or 14555/ Summer CRN: 23017) This course provides students with the key skills needed to succeed at university.
 You will learn how to write argumentatively; how to build a question or problem from a close-reading of a literary work; how to develop that argument by presenting and analyzing evidence; how to engage in scholarly debate; how to do university-level research.
 Credit will be granted for only one of ENGL 111, 100 or 110.
 No prerequisites required to take this course.
 Three credits.

 ENGL 233: Children's Literature 1865-Present